 * Verbal For 2005 (1): Jamario O'Neal.

+The race will be on this spring to identify Gamble's replacement.
+The leading candidates appear to be E.J.
+Underwood (6-1, 175) and Youboty (6-2, 187).
 Underwood only got to play in four games last season before injuring his hand in an off-the-field incident.
 He has some experience, having played extensively as a freshman.
 Youboty filled in this past year as the third corner and played in all 13 games.
-This battle will linger into the fall.
+This should be quite a battle that could linger into the fall.

 Jacobs (6-1, 197) has only seen limited action in his career, but remains a key special teams player (to wit his blocked punt for a touchdown in the Fiesta Bowl win over Kansas State).
-Roberts (5-11, 178) seemed to be gaining some confidence and momentum in the spring.
+Roberts (5-11, 178) will get to show his stuff as well this spring.

 Of course, many believe that Ginn (6-0, 177) may be the player of the future at this key position.
 He was, after all, the USA Today national defensive player of the year at Cleveland Glenville.
 He picked the Buckeyes over USC, Miami (Fla.), Michigan and Pittsburgh.
 He may not start from day one, but he could certainly come in and make a solid impact on OSU's bottom line in this calendar year.
 Plus, he could prove lethal in the return game as well.